olistik/shashi/README.md

   --no-echo # When prompted for a value, doesn't show it while typing.
   --force # Doesn't ask for confirmation.
+  --delete "KEY" # Deletes the item.
+Asks for confirmation if it's a non-empty set or list.

   # Set commands